 What is Callcium

 ABI-encoded calldata is opaque at the contract boundary.
 Contracts that delegate, proxy, or relay calls have no standard way to constrain what those calls contain.
-Validation logic is typically baked into the contract and can't be updated without redeployment.
+Existing checks are hand-rolled in each contract, with no shared wire format that offchain tooling can evaluate.

 Callcium encodes constraints on function arguments into a compact binary policy.
-Policies are enforced onchain against calldata and updatable without redeploying the contract.
+The same policy is enforced onchain by Solidity contracts or offchain by the TypeScript SDK — one binary, two evaluators.
 Selectorless policies extend the same format to any ABI-encoded data.

 How it works